nihco2/cavernia/README.md

 cavernia
 ========

-A simple app for find a cave near you.
+Is there a cave near you ?

 npm install<br>
 bower install<br>